 It’s a giant page, with all kinds of information — probably more than you cared to think about!
 From that page, if you are still interested in joining the Forum Community, you may click on the “Get Started Here” buttons and meander your way through the signup process.

 You’ll go through a bunch of steps, and click through a lot of different pages, but stick with the process, keep your browser open.
 Don’t close your browser window!

 After you answer all kinds of questions, you’ll eventually end up at the Forum.

 Please remember — for right now, the Forum is new.
 It’s already busy, averaging about 1000 new posts per week!
-Laura and I have posted a few things as well, but this is the Friendship Forum, so most of the content will come from you.
+I have posted a few things as well, but this is the Friendship Forum, so most of the content will come from you.
 I know how excited you have been about the Forum getting started, and I’m quite sure that it will stay busy for a long time!

 UPDATE: The Forum has been open for a few weeks now, and WOW!
 The response has been incredible!
 There are already hundreds of posts written by the Forum Members each week and lots of active conversations on more than 175 topics.
 You are welcome to join in and talk with others who can truly relate to you.

 An active posting community who writes approximately 1000 new posts each week